 On the ground were a couple of Northern Cardinals and several European Starlings.

-We had a Hairy Woodpecker, and a Downy came to Helena's had again for a peanut.
+We had a Hairy Woodpecker, and a Downy came to Helena 's had again for a peanut.

+It was too slippery to go up on the ridge, so we went down by the water below.
+There were a number of House Finches in a tree and several American Goldfinches in another.
 Peter thought he saw a Hooded Merganser, but may have mistaken it for a Common Goldeneye, as there were several flying out on the main river.
 There were a couple of Mallards in close too.

 We moved to Dick Bell park to do some scoping.
 The first thing we saw were Canada Geese for the day list.
 Tony saw a white blob on the Aylmer waterfront, which became a Snowy Owl when we saw it move it's head.
 Then, incredibly, Tony saw a second one even further away.
 He himself had doubts, but once again, we saw it move it's head.